 These are the 4 rituals Barker listed:

 - Identify Negative Feelings.
 Gleaning again from Korb, Barker advises that when you are experiencing anger, sadness, shame, boredom, anxiety, etc., do not try to suppress those feelings.
 Instead, use a few words to describe them.
 This helps reduce the emotion.
 I have long noticed that writing down fears, anger, and other negative thoughts have helped me.
 Dr. Daniel Amen, a psychiatrist, started calling negative thoughts ANT’s, for Automatic Negative Thoughts.
 I like that.
-You will want to learn more about ANT’s.
+You will want to learn more about ANT’s; click on Dr. Amen’s link above.
 Very good stuff.
-One idea I am stealing from Dr. Amen is to get a toy anteater to remind oneself to destroy the ANT’s.
+One idea I had was to get a Beanie Baby anteater to serve as a reminder to destroy the ANT’s.

 - Be decisive.
 It not only helps you solve problems, but also reduces anxiety and worry, per Dr. Korb.
 He advises to be intentional, plan, and make goals.
 Making decisions can be stressful , so aim to make “good enough” decisions.
 Do not try to make perfect decisions.
 Eric Barker quoted Barry Schwartz that, “Good enough is almost always good enough”.
 I like that too!
 In addition, Korb found that making decisions increases feelings of pleasure and helps you feel in control.
 As an RN I can attest to that.
 One of my nursing instructors in nursing school taught me to give a patient choices whenever you can because it helps them feel in control in situations where they typically feel like they have no control.
 For instance, I have witnessed that even something small like, “Mr. Smith, which arm do you want to me give your injection?” or “Would you like to have a bed bath now or in 30 minutes?” goes a long way.